 Exports and imports

-In the next article, we will look at China’s consumer price index and producer price index.
+In the next article in this series, we’ll look at China’s consumer price index and producer price index for April.